morrownr/Monitor_Mode/Monitor_Mode.md

 https://github.com/morrownr/8814au
 ```
 Note: This document and the `start-mon.sh` script will work with
-adapters that use in-kernel drivers but it is not necessary as the use
+adapters that use in-kernel drivers but it is not necessary as the
-of any of the many guides that are available should work fine as the
+in-kernel drivers are Linux Wireless Standards compliant so any of
-in-kernel drivers work in the textbook, standards compliant manner.
+the many guides that are available should work fine

 Please submit corrections or additions via Issues.